 Swazi Kids involvement with these innocent victims is multifold.
 In fact, it is impossible to do any work in this country without involving yourself in its’ children.
 First, the vast majority of the children being sponsored for education in our program are either “single” or “double” orphans.
 This signifies whether one or both parents have died.

 Our building projects are directed specifically at OVC’s.
-In 2006, we raised $25,000 USD for a new home to house 8-10 OVC’s in conjunction with a fabulous local project called African Leadership Partners (see link.)
+In 2006, we raised $25,000 USD for a new home to house 8-10 OVC’s in conjunction with a fabulous local project called African Leadership Partners.
 We then traveled as a group of Canadian builders and helped in the construction of the new home for these children.

-First, we supply fresh food, meat, clothing and toys to various homes for children that transition.
+First, we supply fresh food, meat, clothing and toys to various homes for children who transition.